thomasyang44/sko-tech-academy/docs/deploy/services.md

 /data/daffy/cp4ba/service.sh <your environment>
 ```

-As a concrete example, if my environment file is called : acme-demo-env.sh then I would execute the following command:
+As a concrete example, if my environment file is called : cp4ba-tech-academy-lab25-env.sh then I would execute the following command:
 ```
-/data/daffy/cp4ba/service.sh acme-demo
+/data/daffy/cp4ba/service.sh cp4ba-tech-academy-lab25
 ```

 Very soon you'll see output like this :